BDC Hamburger Icon

 Here are some possible reasons your sales and marketing teams aren’t seeing eye to eye:

-• Lack of communication: If your sales and marketing teams exist as stand-alone departments, their issues may stem from a lack of communication or poor communication.
+• Lack of communication: If your sales and marketing teams exist as stand-alone departments, their issues may stem from poor communication.
 When there’s not much overlap between departments, it can be challenging for teams to communicate, collaborate and work productively.

 • Unclear goals: When both teams work toward a shared goal, it’s easier to collaborate.
 Unclear end goals — or separate, unaligned goals — can create conflict and inefficiencies.